 Find answers to the most commonly asked questions below.
-If you can’t find an answer to your querie please go to the contact us page and send us a message.
+If you can’t find an answer to your query please go to the contact us page and send us a message.

 This section will be updated as we come across more frequently asked questions.
 Don’t hesitate to contact us should you have a question not covered below.

-Yes, every year we hold an Open Day – both students and parents are welcome to attend.
-The date in 2018 is Friday 22 June – there are two sessions either 9.15am or 11.00am – you can select whatever time is suitable.
-There is no need to book.
-Whilst this day is geared towards incoming Year 9 students and their parents, Years 10-13 are also welcome to attend.
-Unfortunately we are unable to provide on-site parking.
+Yes, we hold Open Day Tours – both students and parents are welcome to attend.
+You can expect to be at WGC for approximately 60-90 minutes.
+Whilst this day is geared towards incoming year 9 students and their parents, years 10-13 are also welcome to attend.
+Unfortunately we are unable to provide on-site parking